 - Individual tutorial time with a designated advisor.

-- Involvement in an annual MA Showcase at which all MA students have the opportunity to present their research and receive feedback on their development
+- Involvement in Research Seminar presentations in which MA students have the opportunity to present their research and receive feedback.

 - Expert advice on interpretative issues from musicologists, performers, composers and music technologists whose research expertise is at the cutting edge of their fields.

 Normally a minimum II.1 honours degree in music is required.
 Applicants without this qualification may be requested to provide additional evidence of to demonstrate equivalent skills in performance and musicology.

 Internal Maynooth University applicants